Rafael Díez de la Cortina: Linguist and businessman

 It is not clear whether from the onset "the Cortina method" entailed mechanically-aided learning.
 Some claim that already in the mid-1880s Cortina experimented with phonograph recordings, possibly in co-operation with Thomas Edison.
 It was in 1893 that his method was reported in The Phonogram, an academic journal, and he became the first person to use phonograph for foreign language instruction.
 It soon became a second leg of his business, as on-site learning was paired with development of self-learning correspondence courses and production of related aid materials.
 They consisted of two types.
 One was own textbooks; they contained excerpts from literary works, though also phrases tailored for daily usage.
 Another one was recordings.
 Initially phonograph-intended cylinders were used; first branded by Cortina, after 1896 they were made by Edison's National Phonographic Company.

-In 1908 he registered the trademark of Cortinaphone, selling own brand of phonograph, and since 1913 his company started to issue flat round recordings.
+In 1908, he registered the trademark of Cortinaphone, selling own brand of phonograph, and since 1913 his company started to issue flat round recordings.
 The Cortina school kept using English for instruction until 1920, when they switched to target language only.
 Around 1920 he was marketing "Cortina phonograph outfit", advertised as more efficient than teaching by instructors.

 Cortina's language business gained acknowledgement.
 His method of teaching was awarded corporate prizes; the school – since 1899 named Cortina Academy of Languages - made arrangements with prestigious New York colleges and had to rent bigger and bigger premises at prestigious downtown locations; other teaching institutions advertised themselves as adhering to his methodology; the publishing house he set up kept re-printing textbooks and manuals in endless editions while audio materials were published jointly with Columbia Records.
 Correspondence courses of English proved successful in South America and Mexico.

-Cortina business developed also in Spain, as the owner was granted official governmental recommendation and remained on good terms with education officials.
+Cortina also developed business contacts in Spain and remained on good terms with education officials.
 His teaching method enjoyed largely positive reception among academics of that time; also contemporary scholars note that it "marks a great advance in language teaching".
 The language school he created was later renamed to Cortina Institute of Languages and was operational until June 2015.